The Local Governing Body

 Ruth Winters - Chair

 I spent my career teaching in a number of Coventry primary schools, the last sixteen years of it as Headteacher of Hearsall Primary School.
 When I finished work I was keen to continue my links with primary education and was thrilled to be asked to be a member of Hill Farm Governing Body.
-The school has seen considerable changes over the last five years and has faced some difficult challenges; I am fully committed to supporting Mr Wills and his staff team in the excellent work they are doing on a daily basis and in their drive to ensuring that Hill Farm and its pupils, achieve their maximum potential.
+The school has seen considerable changes over the last few years and has faced some difficult challenges; I am fully committed to supporting Mrs Wilson and her staff team in the excellent work they are doing on a daily basis and in their drive to ensuring that Hill Farm and its pupils, achieve their maximum potential.

 Michelle Browne - Staff Governor